kevinvanissa/bird-classification-pytorch/README.md

     ...
 ```

-## Visualization
+## Visualizing Training

-Training and validation loss over epochs are visualized using Matplotlib:
+Training and validation loss over epochs are visualized using Matplotlib.
+Doing this allows us to see how our model has performed.
+Additionally, the result of the validation can help us to identify if the model has overfitted the training data.

 ```python
 plt.plot(training_loss, label='Training Loss')